-Lymphoedema (pronounced lim-fo-dee-ma) is chronic swelling, usually of an arm or leg.
+Lymphoedema (pronounced lim-fo-dee-ma) means long term (chronic) swelling.
 Cancer or its treatment can affect the fluid drainage channels of the lymphatic system.
-Fluid doesn’t drain in the normal way, so the area swells.
+Fluid then doesn’t drain in the normal way, so the area swells.

 After breast cancer treatment such as removal of lymph nodes or radiotherapy to the armpit, about 1 in 5 people will have lymphoedema of the arm.
+Some people get fluid build up in the breast area but this is not so common.
 If lymphoedema is not treated, it will get worse.
 It can be painful and make it difficult to move your arm.

 After treatment, some things can increase your risk of lymphoedema.
 These include infection in a cut or graze, insect bites, severe sunburn, and putting too much strain on your arm too early.
 Avoiding these things can reduce the risk of lymphoedema.
 You will need to do this for the rest of your life.
 It is not clear whether having injections or blood taken in the arm on the same side as your surgery can increase the risk of lymphoedema.

 Lymphoedema cannot be completely cured.
 But specialists can treat the symptoms.
 They use elastic sleeves or bandages, or special massage and exercises.
 They show you how to use the sleeves and do the exercises.
 It may take a few weeks to work.
 At the first signs of swelling in your arm you need to see a doctor or nurse.
 Coping with lymphoedema isn’t easy, but there are lots of organisations offering help and support.